reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 3. Controller class - [SearchController](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-elasticsearch/src/main/java/io/pratik/elasticsearch/controllers/SearchController.java) for API endpoints
 4. Service class - [ProductSearchService](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-elasticsearch/src/main/java/io/pratik/elasticsearch/services/ProductSearchService.java) containing methods for search and fetching suggestions.
 5. HTML page [`search.html`](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-elasticsearch/src/main/resources/templates/search.html) with an input textbox along with some JQuery code to handle the autocomplete and search events, and for invoking the APIs for searching and fetching suggestions for search text.
 6. We will use [Thymeleaf](https://www.thymeleaf.org/index.html) as the templating engine.
-So we will add a dependency for thymeleaf and save `search.html` HTML page under the resources/templates folder.
+So we will add a dependency for thymeleaf and save the `search.html` HTML page under the resources/templates folder.

 ## Building the Product Search Index
 We will work with two indices here: